Have fun exploring the wild, wild west in this trio of authentic and picturesque ranching towns.

 Discover a secret, sacred space with a fascinating history — perhaps amid a carpet of wildflowers (if you time it just right)

-Photo provided by: @huntingtondrones
+Photo credit: @huntingtondrones

 Drive past Shandon and if you blink, you’ll likely miss a view of Chapel Hill tucked into the hills north of East Highway 46.
 The facade of the pint-sized, mission-style chapel gleams in the sunlight, with rows of grapevines planted on a steep pathway up the hillside.
 The building, known officially as Serra Chapel, was designed by William “Judge” Clark, a local rancher and attorney who served in the Reagan administration.
 Legend has it that in the late 1980s, Judge Clark was piloting a small plane that became caught in crosswinds just after take-off.
 His plane crashed a little ways off the runway, narrowly missing a fuel storage tank.
 Clark escaped the wreckage with the help of a ranch hand; though he was severely injured, he survived.
 In gratitude for his survival, Clark promised to build a beautiful chapel to the glory of God, and Serra Chapel is the result.
 (In fact, the building opened to the public on Thanksgiving Day, 1993.)